🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 ☕ Mid-Morning Coffee at Giao Mùa Coffee Shop

 Before diving into our sightseeing and food crawl, we stopped by Giao Mùa Coffee Shop, a charming café tucked in a quieter street in Hanoi.
-It was the perfect spot to ease into the day—with calming interiors and great coffee.
+It was the perfect spot to relax into the day with beautiful interiors and great coffee.
 We sipped on our favorite Vietnamese brews while enjoying the relaxed vibe.
-It felt like a soft intro to the local café culture that Hanoi is so famous for.
+It felt like a soft introduction to the local café culture that Hanoi is so famous for.
+What's also great in the interior is it's giving a hobbit house vibe.

 📍 Giao Mùa Coffee Shop on Google Maps